EricMbatia/DATA_ANALYSIS_PROJECTS/README.md

 PROJECTS 1
 --Sales Dashboard Project--
 ----This is a sales dashboard from sample data aiming at providing useful insights on the factors influencing the purchases of bikes from a certain store.
+SKILLS UTILIZED:
+  1. Pivot tables and pivot charts
+  2. Data cleaning and data validation techniques
+  3. Extract Transform load(ETL) - I loaded the data from an external source.